 Figure 14, panel (a), shows the data for $pgdp_t$ (in blue) plotted along with the $ey_t$ component alone (in red).
-The earnings share plays little role in fluctuations in $pgdp_t$ up to about the year 2000.
+This panel shows that the earnings share plays little role in fluctuations in $pgdp_t$ up to about the year 2000.
 The $ey_t$ component then declines sharply during the financial crisis of 2008/09 contributing to the sharp drop in the stock market (blue line) during the crisis.
-Subsequently, the earnings share recovers and increases sharply, helping to boost the market in the years after the financial crisis, echoing results in Greenwald, Lettau, and Ludvigson (2019).
+Subsequently, the earnings share recovers and increases sharply, helping to boost the market in the years after the financial crisis.
+These findings echo results in Greenwald, Lettau, and Ludvigson (2019).

-Moving to panel (b) of Figure 14, the red line adds $-pdv_t(r^{ex})$ to $ey_t$ and shows that subjective return premia play a large role in stock market fluctuations especially in the PM period.
-A comparison of panels (a) and (b) shows that adding $-pdv_t(r^{ex})$ to $ey_t$ brings the red (dashed) line much closer to the observed $pgdp_t$ data series (blue line) over this subperiod.
-Panel (b) also plots a counterfactual (green line) in which we turn off the liquidity premium shocks $lp_t$ .
-The green counterfactual line lies almost on top of the baseline estimate (blue line) over most of the sample.
-Keeping in mind that the subjective risk premium in (6) varies only with (i) realized regime changes $\xi_t^P$ in the conduct of monetary policy and time-varying beliefs $\xi_t^b$ about future policy regime change, and (ii) the liquidity premium $lp_t$ , this shows that most of the variation in the equity premium over the sample is driven by the subjective risk premium component and not the liquidity premium.
-The sharp spikes up in the green line at the beginning and end of the GM regime are driven by fluctuating investor beliefs about future monetary policy-specifically by increases in the perceived probability of exiting the GM policy rule and moving to an Alternative rule with greater activism in stabilizing both inflation and output fluctuations (Table 2).
-As explained above, this type of shift in investor beliefs lowers the perceived quantity of risk and the subjective risk premium, and raises stock market valuations.
-The fluctuating beliefs that occurred at both the beginning and end of the GM period are evident from Figure 4.
+Moving to panel (b) of Figure 14, the red line adds $-pdv_t(r^{ex})$ to $ey_t$ , showing that subjective return premia play a large role in stock market fluctuations, especially in the PM period.
+A comparison of panels (a) and (b) shows that adding $-pdv_t(r^{ex})$ to $ey_t$ brings the red (dashed) line much closer to the observed $pqdp_t$ data series (blue line) over this subperiod.
+Panel (b) also plots a counterfactual for the component $-pdv_t(r^{ex}) + ey_t$ (green line) in which we turn off the liquidity premium shocks $lp_t$ , implying that the only factor causing fluctuations in $pdv_t(r^{ex})$ for that counterfactual case are (i) realized policy rule regime changes and (ii) changing investor beliefs about the probability of a regime change.
+The green, counterfactual, line lies almost on top of the baseline estimate (red line) over most of the sample.
+This shows that most of the variation in subjective equity premia are driven by fluctuating monetary policy rules and beliefs about future policy rule shifts, rather than by fluctuations in the liquidity premium.
+Stock market valuations rise sharply at both the beginning and the end of the GM regime primarily because these were times when the perceived probability of a regime change in the conduct of monetary policy rose sharply (Figure 4).
+Given the estimates of the GM perceived Alternative policy rule, these were then times when investors perceived a greater likelihood that the central bank would move to a regime more actively engaged in stabilizing the economy, especially on the real side (Table 2).
+The result is a lower perceived quantity of risk in the stock market during these times, and higher valuations.

-Panel (c) of Figure 14 adds $-pdv_t(rir)$ to the components $ey_t - pdv_t(r^{ex})$ plotted in panel (b), so that the differences between panels (b) and (c) show the role of subjective expectations about future real interest rates in the stock market to output ratio variation.
+Panel (c) of Figure 14 adds $-pdv_t(rir)$ to the components $ey_t - pdv_t(r^{ex})$ plotted in panel (b), so that the differences between panels (b) and (c) isolate the role of subjective expectations about future real interest rates in stock market fluctuations.
 Expectations about future short rates play an important role in equity market valuations early in the sample, from 1961 to about 1990.
 Expectations of persistently low future real rates helped support the stock market in the Great Inflation regime from 1961:Q1-1978:Q3.
 By contrast, expectations of higher future real rates pulled down the market in the early part of the Great Moderation regime, when the shift to a hawkish policy rule during the Volcker disinflation took hold.
 A comparison of panels (b) and (c) shows that, between 1978:Q3 to about 1990, expectations of persistently higher future real interest rates largely explain the low stock market valuations of that time, which panel (b) shows would have been much higher without the changing short rate expectations.
 This suggests that, while the Volcker disinflation and the Great Moderation that followed set the stage for the high valuations in 1990s by reducing volatility and lowering subjective return premia, initially it dragged the market down through the shift to a more hawkish policy rule with persistently high real interest rates.